Santa Marta Magdalena Department, Colombia Travel Guide

 Carry small denominations of Colombian Pesos (COP) for street vendors and small purchases.

-Observe general museum etiquette to preserve ancient items and ensure a pleasant an all-ages experience visitors.
+Observe general museum etiquette to preserve artifacts and ensure a pleasant experience for all visitors.

 When visiting natural attractions, respect the environment and local regulations.